sbnguah/MedStatsBook/_book/Data-Structure-in-R.md

 [1] "array"
 ```

 All mathematical manipulations applicable to vectors are also applicable to
 matrices and arrays.
-Matrices, however can be used in matrix algebra in the
+Matrices, however, can be used in matrix algebra in the
 field of mathematics and statistics.
 This is beyond the scope of this book and
 will not be discussed further.